 How much detail should I provide in my challenge question?

 Your challenge question should be easy to follow by students - they should be able to read the question and see which elements they need to work towards.
 If we choose your question to be our student challenge question, we may reach out for clarification if necessary.

 How does the Student Challenge work?

-In Term 3, all students from Year 5 and up will be invited to take part in the Student Challenge via their teachers.
+In Term 4, all students from Year 5 and up will be invited to take part in the Student Challenge via their teachers.
 Like other EP competitions, teachers will be required to register their interest in the Challenge to ensure that students are set up with the correct licence for the subject the resources will be available through.
 Students will then need to be assigned the Challenge Lesson so that they can work through the various tasks for the Challenge and then upload their submission through a Tasks & Homework activity created by their teacher.
 The team will then work through judging the submissions and determine the student winner at the end of Term 3.
 A range of prizes will be awarded based on age groups as well as overall school entries.
-More will come on this at the start of July.